Sometimes you just have to blindly say yes to things.

 On the Guatemala-Mexico border, we were in for some more difficulties.
 It turned out the car’s paperwork wasn’t in proper order at all.
 We needed some document or other from the previous owner, an American who’d gone totally AWOL in Panama.
 We spent five excruciating hours at the border office trying to sort this whole thing out.

 Since the border office was going to close, we were finally told we could enter Mexico.
 But… not without paying, as I recall, several hundred dollars for some carnet de passage.
 We’d also have to report at some other government office the next day and submit the missing documents.
 Until then, we were basically driving through Mexico with an illegal and unregistered car.

-But since that dude in Panama was not responding to any messages, we just kept driving with a car that technically wasn’t supposed to be in Mexico at all.
+But since that dude in Panama was not responding to any messages, we just kept driving with a car that technically wasn’t supposed to be in Mexico.
+What could go wrong?

 A few hours into Mexico, we were stopped by heavily armed police forces wearing rifles and bandanas.
-I was worried they’d ask for our car’s documents, as we’d have some explaining to do.
+I was obviously worried they’d ask for our car’s documents, as we’d have some explaining to do.
 As soon as the officers got a look through the windows, they commanded us to get out of the car right away.

-They immediately started searching the whole car, one officer finding a big bag with green herbs in it and holding it up for the other to see.
+They immediately started searching the whole car, one officer finding a big bag containing green herbs and holding it up for the other to see.
 Then… they saw our backseat, which had this huge thing on it wrapped in black plastic tarp, pretty much 100% looking like a cadaver in a body bag.
 We looked suspicious AF.

-We explained the cadaver was in fact just our spare engine (as you always take on a road trip, right?).
+We explained the cadaver was in fact just our spare engine (like you always take on a road trip, right?).
 The agents then went through every inch of our car, feeling their way behind door panels and looking under the trunk’s floorboard.
 The herbs were, in fact, my friend’s cooking herbs, which for some reason he bought in a very large quantity.

 When the cops realized we weren’t driving a dead body around, they let us go.
 Luckily, they never checked our car’s papers.